HenryQuillin/g380/readme.md

 ## Duplicate detection

 - Computing similarity (compute_similarity function):
-    - Uses TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to convert texts into numerical vectors.
+    - Uses TF-IDF (see section below for an explanation) vectorization to convert texts into numerical vectors.
         - TF-IDF measures the importance of words in each text relative to all the titles and descriptions.
     - Cosine similarity is then computed between all pairs of these vectors.
     - The result is a 2d array where each element [i, j] represents the similarity between text i and text j.